enhance-dev/cli/readme.md

 - `stack` (string): stack trace of the error; only present if `--debug` flag is set

-## CLI release channels

-Enhance has two release channels:

-- `latest` (default) - well-hardened production releases following [semver](https://semver.org/)
-- `main` - the newest stuff (on the `main` branch, hence the name), not yet released to production

-To install main directly, run:
-- Mac, Linux: `curl -s https://dl.begin.com/install.sh | sh -s main`
-- Windows: `$v="main"; iwr https://dl.begin.com/install.ps1 -useb | iex`

-If you already have Enhance installed, to switch to `main` from `latest` run: `begin update --use main`.

-Similarly, to switch back to `latest` from `main`, run: `begin update --use latest`.

 ## Tidbits

 Wherever possible, the Enhance CLI adheres to the [Command Line Interface Guidelines](https://clig.dev/).

-Enhance is `async/await` / `Promises`-based, and uses `pkg` for binary compilation.
-It is currently CommonJS, with plans to [eventually refactor to ESM](https://github.com/vercel/pkg/issues/1291).

-Enhance is written in idiomatic JavaScript with a key exception: each command's specific `require()` statements are in local scope, not global.
-This is specifically and deliberately done to [reduce the coldstart time and ensure every execution runs as fast as possible](https://github.com/beginner-corp/cli/discussions/4).